 We invite you to join us in

-giving glory to God as we move into 2014.
+giving glory to God as we continue our journey.
 St. John’s is giving glory to

 God in our church and school (Jerusalem), glory to God in the

 communities where we live (Judea), glory to God in nearby communities

 cross-culturally (Samaria) and glory to God even to the ends of the

 Weekly Worship at St. John's

 St. John's worships weekly on Sunday mornings.